swlaschin/fsharpforfunandprofit.com/_posts/2012-05-08-defining-functions.md

 ---

-We have seen how to create typical functions using the “let” syntax, below:
+We have seen how to create typical functions using the "let" syntax, below:

 {% highlight fsharp %}
 let add x y = x + y
 {% endhighlight  %}

-In this section, we’ll look at some other ways of creating functions, and tips for defining functions.
+In this section, we'll look at some other ways of creating functions, and tips for defining functions.

 ## Anonymous functions (a.k.a. lambdas) ##

 If you are familiar with lambdas in other languages, this will not be new to you.
-An anonymous function (or “lambda expression”) is defined using the form:
+An anonymous function (or "lambda expression") is defined using the form:

 {% highlight fsharp %}
 fun parameter1 parameter2 etc -> expression